-- practical matters i.e. accommodation and logistics, - relevant applicable legislation regarding demonstration, freedom of speech, civil disobedience etc., - police policy on law enforcement in matters where discretion can be exercised and instructions on the use of force of the police, - contact points within the police and other relevant authorities.
+- practical matters i.e. accommodation and logistics - relevant applicable legislation regarding demonstration, freedom of speech, civil disobedience etc. - police policy on law enforcement in matters where discretion can be exercised and instructions on the use of force by the police - contact points within the police and other relevant authorities.